johnsogg/future-of-programming/README.md

 ## March 31

+Today we have Eric Minnick coming in from Harness to talk about how AI is changing the CI/CD scene for software development.

 **Projects!**

 Now that Spring Break is over, we can focus on the final sprint to the finish line.
 From here on out, we'll be working on an LLM-related project, much like we have been doing all semester long.
 We will spend a portion of class over the next few weeks to what we're doing and learning from the projects.